juriad/advent-2020/README.md

 When implementing the second part I was a bit worried that the memory won't be sufficient and a different representation would be necessary.

+## Day 15 - Red

+Red is a pretty ugly language and inherits it from Rebol.
+The documentation is not terrible but naming array access words `pick` and `poke` makes them hard to find.

+I assumed that I will need to keep information about number's last position instead of always searching again.
+Even that however was not enough to run at a reasonable speed (the task takes 35 seconds).

 # Language Pool

 * C++